Bost-Connes systems, Hecke algebras, and induction: From Hecke algebras to Bost-Connes systems

 Despite the fact that the two actions of $\hat\OO\cap\akf^*$ differ significantly at the C$^*$-algebra level, they actually coincide on KMS$_\beta$-states.
-The reason is the scaling property of the associated measures, which puts extremal KMS$_\beta$-states for $\beta>1$ in a one-to-one correspondence with $J_K$-orbits of points in $Y_K^0$. \end{remark}
+The reason is that they define the same actions on the space of $J_K$-orbits of points in $Y_K^0$. \end{remark}